Hydrology-IFH/WeatherDB/docs/source/api/cli.rst

 cli
 ===

-This module contains the command line interface for the weatherDB package.
+This module contains the command line interface for the WeatherDB package.

-.. click:: weatherDB.cli:cli
+.. click:: weatherdb.cli:cli
-    :prog: weatherDB
+    :prog: weatherdb
     :nested: full